Cunk on Earth: Release

+The first episode of Cunk on Earth was originally scheduled to air on 19 September 2022 in the UK (BBC Two), but was postponed due to conflicting with the state funeral of Queen Elizabeth II.
+The series premiered in the UK on 20 September 2022 on BBC Two, with all episodes made available the same day on BBC iPlayer, and was released internationally on Netflix on 31 January 2023.

 Reception

+The series was acclaimed by critics, with many praising Morgan's deadpan delivery.

 On Rotten Tomatoes, the series has an approval rating of 100% based on 23 reviews and an average rating of 7.7/10.
 The site's critical consensus reads, "Diane Morgan feigns dopiness with ingenious comedic timing in Cunk on Earth, a gut-busting sendup of anthropological documentaries."
 Metacritic, which uses a weighted average, assigned a score of 82 out of 100 based on 8 critics.

 David Bianculli of NPR gave the series a positive review, stating that it has "cult classic potential".
 The Hollywood Reporters Daniel Fienberg called it a "consistently droll, frequently delightful series that mixes high and low comedy at a breakneck pace."
 Rebecca Nicholson of The Guardian praised Morgan's performance, calling her character "so well-written it's easy to forget she's not real."
 Michael Idato of The Sydney Morning Herald described the show as "magnificent, brutal, and absurd".